casdoor/casdoor-vue-sdk/README.md

 ```javascript
 silentSignin(onSuccess, onFailure)
 ```
-`onSuccess` and `onFailure` are the callback methods for successful and failed login.
+First, let's explain the two parameters of this method, which are the callback methods for successful and failed login.
+Next, I will describe the execution process of this method.
+We will create a hidden "iframe" element to redirect to the login page for authentication, thereby achieving the effect of silent sign-in.

 ## Q & A